mehulagg/gitlab_test/doc/user/packages/npm_repository/index.md

 You should then be able to see the **Packages** section on the left sidebar.

-Before proceeding to authenticating with the GitLab NPM Registry, you should get familiar with the package naming convention.
+Before proceeding to authenticating with the GitLab NPM Repository, you should get familiar with the package naming convention.

 ## Package naming convention